skellat/new-blog-post-tweety/_posts/2023-10-18-plans-while-strikes-continue.markdown

 The best outlets for new non-news, non-sports programming that I have found lately are still [Dumb Industries](https://dumb-industries.com/) and [Critical Role](https://critrole.com/).
 I'm not ready to go down the road of movie riffing.
 Having persons from the Linux world doing TTRPG stuff would be kinda neat for an odd sort of audience, I suppose.

 Eventually I might find a production partner to make this happen.
-Right now I am busy teaching at the college.
+Right now I am busy with the employer.
 I definitely cannot be a "one man band" to pull off something like this.